p15martin/starling-nape/README.md

 This example is "forked" from the original version created by [Lee Brimelow](leebrimelow.com), and available for download on the [Adobe Gaming](http://gaming.adobe.com/getstarted/) site.

-My goal is this fork is to make it easy for you to get the example running in Flash Builder using [AIR 3.2](http://labs.adobe.com/technologies/flashplatformruntimes/air3-2/) and [Flash Player 11.2](http://labs.adobe.com/technologies/flashplatformruntimes/flashplayer11-2/).
+The goal of this fork is to make it easy for you to get the example running in Flash Builder using [AIR 3.2](http://labs.adobe.com/technologies/flashplatformruntimes/air3-2/) and [Flash Player 11.2](http://labs.adobe.com/technologies/flashplatformruntimes/flashplayer11-2/).

 I also did a small amount of refactoring to aid readability of the code.